Amsterdam title

 Monday was the day of the obligatory canal excursion by boat.
 This is an excellent and reasonably priced way to see Amsterdam and to get some photo opportunities not available any other way.
 The tour took us from the Amstel through most of the Herengracht and into the harbor.
 In late afternoon, we took a stroll through De Wallen, Amsterdam's famous red light district.
 Yes, the prostitutes really present themselves in windows, and we were amazed to see how old some of them were.
 However, taking pictures of those windows is very much frowned-upon, and we didn't even attempt a sneak shot as it would have seemed unkind to do so.

-Our excursion boat Inside the 'Prinses Catharina Amalia' Taking the shot on the left
+Our excursion boat Inside the 'Prinses Catharina Amalia'

 Our excursion boat